 CN-9 Ability to identify and describe the events, personalities and main themes of the history of the Christian Church in Asia-Pacific.

 CN-10 Ability to describe Nazarene history in terms of events, personalities, and theology.

-CN-11 Ability to describe the events, personalities and theology in the history of the Church of the Nazarene in Asia-Pacific and other indigenous churches.
+CN-11 Ability to describe the events, personalities and theology in the history of the Church of the Nazarene and other indigenous churches in Asia-Pacific.

-CX-1 Ability to identify and describe the events, personalities, and main themes of national history in the context of world history and Asia-Pacific history.
+CX-1 Ability to identify and describe the events, personalities, social structures, and history that help shape the context in which we minister.

-CX-3 Ability to apply this current information to the ministries of the Church
+CX-2 Ability to apply this current information to the ministries of the Church.

-Appreciation of the mission, history, and government of the Church of the Nazarene and his place in the larger Christian community CN-40 OTH
+ADM-4 Tell the story of the history of the Church of the Nazarene and consider its mission, message, governance, and its place in the larger Christian story.

 Personal Spiritual Development (Holiness)

 HOL-9 List ten persons from church history who displayed Christlikeness and show how these character qualities can be used to form a model for contemporary Christians to follow.